 Manufacturing represents a $1.8 billion workers’ compensation opportunity in NCCI states, with average premiums of $148,298 per policy¹.
 California adds another $1.7 billion².
 With millions of workers operating in high-risk environments—hazardous machinery, repetitive tasks, and heavy workloads—injuries are a constant concern.³

-Workers’ compensation brokers have a wide range of tools to connect with current and potential clients.
-Yet, despite LinkedIn’s 234 million users in the U.S.and the fact that 80% of B2B leads generated on social media come from LinkedIn, many brokers, specializing in industries like transportation, manufacturing, and distribution, still underutilize the platform.
+Workers’ compensation marketing has moved online, and LinkedIn is where the opportunity is.
+Despite LinkedIn’s 234 million users in the U.S.and the fact that 80% of B2B leads generated on social media come from LinkedIn, many insurance brokers, specializing in industries like transportation, manufacturing, and distribution, still underutilize the platform.
+This post shows you how to change that.

 A Broker’s Guide to Selling Workers’ Compensation to Hotels in 2025